uecode/qpush-bundle/README.md

                     - { endpoint: http://example.com/qpush, protocol: http }
 ```

+You may exclude aws key and secret to default to IAM role on the EC2 machine.

 ##Publishing messages to your Queue

 Publishing messages is simple - fetch the registered Provider service from the